cozodb/cozo/README.md

 provide a path to a directory to store the data (will be created if it does not exist).
 If you put a file named `options` inside this directory, the engine will expect this to be a [RocksDB options file](https://github.com/facebook/rocksdb/wiki/RocksDB-Options-File) and use it.
-If you are using `cozoserver`, you will get a log message if this feature is activated.
+If you are using the standalone `cozo` executable, you will get a log message if this feature is activated.

 Note that improperly set options can make your database misbehave!